captide-tech/captide-docs/docs/intro.md

 ## What is Captide?

-Captide provides an AI agent that will spit through thousands of financial documents for you.
+Captide is both a platform used by financial analysts from major companies like J.P.
+Morgan, Goldman Sachs, and UBS, as well as an AI-agent-as-a-service (AaaS).
+Our specialized AI agent sifts through thousands of financial documents for you.
 Currently, we handle SEC-related questions and international companies listed with the SEC, with rapidly expanding coverage planned for additional regions and document types.

 ## Core Features